streamlit/docs/content/develop/concepts/architecture/threading.md

 # Threading in Streamlit

-While Streamlit makes code work like magic, the things beneath are still plain Python objects.
-This means the use of threads to improve performance and responsiveness also applies to Streamlit.
-However it can be tricky to use threads correctly from your code.
+While building with Streamlit may feel like magic, the things beneath are still plain Python objects.
+This means the use of threads to improve performance and responsiveness still applies to Streamlit.
+However it can be tricky to start more threads from your code.
 This guide is meant to help do threading right in Streamlit.

 Before reading on, you are advised to check [architecture](/develop/concepts/architecture/architecture) and [session-state](/develop/concepts/architecture/session-state) first.

-## Streamlit threads
+## Threads created by Streamlit

 A `streamlit run` process uses 2 types of threads: